-then McKean-Vlasov formulation states that particles $\theta_i$ moves according to the flow:
+the McKean-Vlasov formulation states that each particle $\theta_i$ moves according to the flow:

-Complication may arise that~\eqref{eqn:particle_presentation} is a measure-valued solution, so~\eqref{eqn: gradient flow} has to be interpreted in the weak sense.
-We refer interested readers to~\cite{AGS05}.
-Although the numerical computation is done via finite particle simulation, we remark that the $W_2$ gradient flow \eqref{eqn: W2 flow} is the foundation to solving our continuous OED problem and encompasses both continuous and discrete types of probability distribution $\rho$.
+The complication may arise that~\eqref{eqn:particle_presentation} is a measure-valued solution, so that \eqref{eqn: gradient flow} has to be interpreted in the weak sense; see \cite{AGS05} for a discussion of this point.
+Although the numerical computation is done via finite particle simulation, the $W_2$ gradient flow \eqref{eqn: W2 flow} is fundamental to solving our continuous OED problem and encompasses both continuous and discrete types of probability distribution $\rho$.